 As a chiropractic adjustment aims to realign the spine, which ultimately takes the pressure off of the nerve, many pregnant women are able to find relief from sciatica.

 Because your posture is constantly changing during pregnancy, repeat sessions with a licensed chiropractor can help you maintain proper spinal alignment.

 If you have a partner or can reach the muscles yourself, massages can be incredibly therapeutic for sciatic nerve pain during pregnancy.

 For even more effective pain relief, massage with 8 Sheep Organics Magnesium Body Lotion.
 This is a magnesium lotion pregnant women all over the country have added to their arsenal for a variety of reasons.
 The magnesium will calm your agitated muscles, and provide pain relief.

 The best part about this lotion is that it doesn’t just help with sciatic nerve pain.
 It can be used for any type of tight muscles or pain — whether it be your knees, hips, feet, you name it.

 The best time to use this lotion is at night, as it will put you in the perfect state to fall asleep.
 With so many expecting mothers struggling with insomnia, this has been one of the most popular uses for it!

-The sleepy body lotion also prevents restless legs and cramps, moisturizes your skin, and smells amazing.
+8 Sheep’s body lotion also prevents restless legs and cramps, moisturizes your skin, and smells amazing.
 It’s made from 100% organic ingredients, and only has 6 ingredients.
 These are all perfectly safe for you and your little one unlike most over the counter pain killers, so you can feel good about finding relief.

-This lotion comes with a 60 day money back guarantee, so you can try it risk free today.
+This lotion comes with a 60-day money-back guarantee, so you can try it risk-free today.
 Worst case, you send it back for a full refund.
 Best case, you find complete relief from your sciatic nerve pain, and get your sleep schedule back on track!